alpscode/website/content/blog/o-ring-optimization.md

 There is no clear winner, so it is up to your personal taste.
 I think Positional O-Ring is pretty promising.

-I am **not** currently using any of these models for my own decision making (I stick to multi-period base model for now), but it is possible that I will give Positional O-Ring a try.
+I have decided to put my FPL lineup where my mouth is.
+My regular FPL model is a multi-period variant of the base model, but I have used Positional O-Ring for GW18 inside a 3-step process for the FH chip.
+I switched from having an unbalanced 21/19/13 xP (5-3-2) to 17/17/18 (4-3-3) which decreased the overall xP by about 2 points.
+I'm curious to see if it will be a successful experiment.

+{{< img src="/img/uploads/fpl_gw18_squad.png"  figcls="img-responsive" class="lazy">}}

+I'm not sure how I'll proceed for the rest of the season.
-Certainly, it will produce a suboptimal solution where I will lose a bit of an xP, but it might be small enough to justify for having a balanced lineup.
+Positional O-Ring produces a suboptimal solution where I have to lose a bit of an xP, but I can keep using it if the difference is small enough.
-These models will be pretty handy when I use my WC somewhere down the line.
+These models will be especially useful when I use my WC somewhere down the line.

 It was an interesting exercise.
+I could add some of these models (and their daily solutions) to FPL Optimized's "[Optimal Squads](https://sertalpbilal.github.io/fpl_optimized/week.html)" page if anyone is interested.
+I am open to any feedback or suggestions.

 ---

-## Techical Details
+## Technical Details

 Our base FPL Model maximizes the expected points, as follows: